rpyron/delim-SOM/README.md

 Some of these may have to be installed manually or from various non-CRAN sources.

+Overall, the method is extremely flexible and can take almost any data type or format, as long as it is introduced as a matrix in R. The matrices must be added in order, named struc_matrix, space, climate, and traits.
+Adding each of those matrices in sequence allows one to run SOMs based on DNA, DNA + xyz, DNA + xyz + environment, and DNA + xyz + environment + phenotypes.
+The primary requirement is to have individuals in rows in the same order in each matrix, and variables in columns, with no missing data and the same set of individuals in each matrix.

 # Example: _Desmognathus monticola_, the Seal Salamander

 ![Pyron_et_al_Figure_3](https://github.com/rpyron/delim-SOM/assets/583099/9f28c7f0-0790-4a47-a7a4-25c98024a087)